The Consumer Price Index Versus Your Savings Account

 The interaction between CPI (Smoothed) and the Real Yield of cash is shown to be closely related in recent years.
 In fact, the cyclical nature of CPI is shown to be occurring in parallel to the now-cyclical real yield in cash value.
 The stability of the Israeli economy during recent years is highlighted by low inflation and deflation and stable CPI.

 This visualization includes all visualizations discussed in this report, with emphasis added to the calculated metrics.
 The table below shows how this information applies in a real-world example:

 |Initial Cash Value (1992)||Cash Value (2000)||Cash Value (2010)||Cash Value (2015)||Cash Value (2017)|

 |100 NIS (Earning 2% Interest Annually)||96.59 NIS||91.14 NIS||91.39 NIS||93.12 NIS|

 The calculated loss in Real Yield shows that over a quarter century, cash held without interest would depreciate in value almost 14% as a result of changes to the Consumer Price Index and inflation.
-Cash held in an account yielding two percent annual interest, which is typical of a normal depository bank's saving options, managed to see real returns one of the four observed years, but otherwise suffered a similar fate to the money held as cash.
+Cash held in an account yielding two percent annual interest, a typical saving option for regular depository banks, managed to see real returns one of the four observed years, but otherwise suffered a similar fate to the money held as cash.
 Examples like this highlight the need for consumers to diversify their holdings, whether that be through investing in something like an index fund to see slow growth over a long period of time, or something higher risk like futures contracts, simply holding on to the money you have is no longer enough to save it.